oi-analytics/oi-analytics.github.io/index.md

 demonstrated over the past decade, we are world-leaders in climate risk analysis for infrastructure systems.

-Our unique, high-resolutions tools represent infrastructure as systems, including their interconnectedness and interdependence, to more accurately quantify physical climate risks and to support a more efficient allocation of resources to enhance resilience through adaptation.
+Our unique approach represents the interconnectedness and interdependence of infrastructure systems, enabling us to more accurately quantify physical climate risks and more efficiently prioritise resources to enhance resilience through adaptation.

 Our team of experts are committed to supporting evidence-based decision making in practice to help shape a better future for people and planet.